 Toyokazu Nakano

-Infield Official HP https://www.in-field.com/
+Infield Official Website https://www.in-field.com/

 Tanigawadake Yoch by Hoshino Resorts | Gunma Prefecture

-Mountainous areas with many steep slopes are recommended for
+In mountainous areas with many steep slopes,

 [Comment] STEEP Editorial Department